MarkKhramko/nodester/docs/CoreConcepts.md

 app.use(router());
 ```

-## Service
+## Provider
-Service manages interactions between application and other APIs.
+Provider manages interactions between application and other APIs.
 Other APIs include:
 - Third-party APIs;
 - API of node_modules;